CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 With this, we can drag "Fill In Readme" to "Done" in Trello.

+## What's Next
 Now all our setup is done and we are ready to work on our first feature!
+In the next chapter we'll see how to build a feature using the Outside-In TDD loop.